Fortnite dev launches Epic Games Store that takes just 12% of revenue

 But at the same time, Fortnite is is likely attracting a huge number of first-time PC gamers.
 If the Epic Games Store has every game that Steam has at similar prices, maybe Epic could capture the next generation of PC players.

-Regardless, between Epic and Discord, the chat platform that launched a store recently, PC gaming is finally getting some competition.
+Between Epic and Discord, the chat platform that launched a store recently, PC gaming is finally getting some competition.
 And Sweeney says that’s his most immediate goal.

 “We’re giving game developers the store business model that we’ve always wanted as developers ourselves,” he told GamesBeat.
 “Hopefully, competition between stores will create new opportunities for all game developers.”